I have listed all my current ceramic books available for purchase below.

 For overseas customers, the cheapest way to pay is using PayPal.

 This book was first published in 1977 in an edition of 500 copies in a green cover and reprinted soon after in 1978 in an edition of 2000 in a blue cover.
 This edition has been updated, revised and considerably enlarged, in fact almost triple the original publication.
 Although it is my intention that it should still remain a small kiln-side handbook as a guide for the potter who has not fired a down draught fire box (Bourry) kiln before, or has little experience of it.
 If you have not seen a kiln with a down draught firebox before it may seem strange to be told that the fire burns ‘up side down’.
 The wood being introduced at the top of the firebox, the fire is suspended half way up in the air, and the flames leaving at the bottom, underneath the wood, to pass down into the kiln.
 This is however exactly the case when the fire box is burning at full fire and I therefore felt that a small booklet that introduced and explained the concept might have some currency.
-That was over a third of a century ago and it seems I was right, with over 3500 copies sold.
+That was 43 years ago and it seems I was right, with almost 4000 copies sold.

 This little book (as it has now become) also attempts to shed some light on the history and development of the up side down fire box, although only briefly, as its main function is as a guide on how to understand the firebox and offer possible explanations as to what may happen to you during a firing and what you might do about it to keep control of the process.
 I also offer a few kiln plans at the end to illustrate the kinds of kilns that might be fired by the down draught firebox.
 This section is by no means exhaustive and this book is certainly not meant to be a step by step guide on how to cut and lay firebricks, or how to build a kiln.